B-raw/mass_personalised_emails_creator/README.md

 I wanted a foolproof way to create an email template to send to many recipients, but personalise it.
 I didn't want to use Mailchimp as it can get blocked by certain domains.

 Initially I used copy paste, but there was too much room for error and it was too laborious.
-There has to be a better way!
+There had to be a better way!

-So I TDD'd this approach where you can provide a CSV file of columns of any information you want (eg NAME, EMAIL) and import an email template with tags (<NAME>, <EMAIL>).
+So I TDD'd this approach where you can provide a CSV file of columns of any information you want (eg NAME, EMAIL) and import an email template with tags (`<NAME>`, `<EMAIL>`).
 The programme will replace the tags with the correct information and generate one file with the emails in it.
 It is operated in irb/pry.

 ## Getting Started / Installation

-1) Clone this repository and `cd` into it
+1 Clone this repository and `cd` into it

-2) Create two new folders: `mkdir programme_inputs programme_output`
+2 Create two new folders: `mkdir programme_inputs programme_output`

-3) Add your .csv file to the programme_inputs folder ⋅⋅* Your CSV file should have a single header row
+3 Add your .csv file to the programme_inputs folder

+  * Your CSV file should have a single header row
-4) Add your email template .txt file to the programme_inputs folder ⋅⋅* The format of the tags in the email template should be the same as your header row, but with <> either side.
+4 Add your email template .txt file to the programme_inputs folder
+  * The format of the tags in the email template should be the same as your header row, but with <> either side.
 See Use Case Example for more details.
-5) In terminal, open irb or pry
+5 In terminal, open irb or pry
-6) `email_generator = EmailsFromCSV.new`
+6 `email_generator = EmailsFromCSV.new`
-7) `email_generator.import_csv_template("./programme_inputs/my_csv_file.csv")`
+7 `email_generator.import_csv_template("./programme_inputs/my_csv_file.csv")`
-8) `email_generator.import_email_template("./programme_inputs/my_email_template.csv")`
+8 `email_generator.import_email_template("./programme_inputs/my_email_template.csv")`
-9) `email_generator.create_file_with_personalised_emails("my_personalised_emails")` This will create a .txt file in programme_outputs which contains a list of your email_template, personalised to every row in your CSV file.
+9 `email_generator.create_file_with_personalised_emails("my_personalised_emails")` This will create a .txt file in programme_outputs which contains a list of your email_template, personalised to every row in your CSV file.

 NB If your CSV data is corrupted - eg a cell is empty where it shouldn't be - the programme will throw an error pointing you towards the possible corrupted row - (`Your CSV data seems to be corrupted at row 22`).
 Fix the data and try to re-run.